StrawberryChocolateFudge/phase2Ceremony/readme.md

 It could be scaled to cluster mode if a database layer is added with a locking mechanism to manage the queue, but for the current use-case that is not required.
 We don't need too many participants for a phase 2 ceremony so a single thread will do.

+## Verify your participation

+To verify which one is your contribution you can access the logs at `/log` .
+You need the sha256 hash of the name you entered and if you can find it in the logs that is your contribution!